 First-time owners of a countertop microwave should opt for a no-frills microwave to keep down the cost and for practicality.
 All basic microwaves should have the ability to reheat, defrost, and set the power level.
 If you’re looking for something more high-tech, then sensor cooking, removable racks, convection, and grilling are a few features to look for in more expensive countertop microwaves.

 Using a solution of warm citrus and water or vinegar and water can clean a microwave in a pinch.
 What helps even more is cleaning your microwave regularly to keep it functioning well over time.

 Why Trust Simply Recipes?

-As a professional trained in research and amateur baker, Robin Mosley understands the importance of choosing the right kitchen appliances.
-She is always researching and testing the latest kitchen appliances, utensils, products as a food writer and recommending them to interested food aficionados.
+As a professional trained in research and an amateur baker, Robin Mosley understands the importance of choosing the right kitchen appliances.
+She is always researching and testing the latest kitchen appliances, utensils, and products as a food writer and recommending them to interested food aficionados.

-Read Next: The 8 Best Kitchen Scales in 2021
+Read Next: The Best Air Fryers